 While the aura isn't recognized in conventional science as a measurable phenomenon, the concept has persisted across cultures and centuries.
 Many people find value in exploring auras as a framework for self-understanding, similar to how others might use personality frameworks or mindfulness practices.

-- Ancient Egypt — Depicted the "ka," a subtle body or life force
+- Ancient Egypt — Depicted the "ka," a subtle body or life force that accompanied each person.

-- Buddhist teachings — Describe the "rainbow body" and subtle emanations
+- Buddhist teachings — Describe the "rainbow body" and subtle emanations associated with advanced practice.

 Curious about your aura?
 Our aura scan provides a personalized color reading based on your unique energy signature.